terraform-aws-modules/terraform-aws-eks/README.md

 <h4>Why are nodes not being registered?</h4>

-Often an issue caused by a networking or endpoint mis-configuration.
+Often an issue caused by one of two reasons:
+1. Networking or endpoint mis-configuration.
+2. Permissions (IAM/RBAC)

 At least one of the cluster public or private endpoints must be enabled to access the cluster to work.
 If you require a public endpoint, setting up both (public and private) and restricting the public endpoint via setting `cluster_endpoint_public_access_cidrs` is recommended.
 More info regarding communication with an endpoint is available [here](https://docs.aws.amazon.com/eks/latest/userguide/cluster-endpoint.html).

 Nodes need to be able to contact the EKS cluster endpoint.
 By default, the module only creates a public endpoint.
 To access the endpoint, the nodes need outgoing internet access: